The 2026 CFLL Baseball and Softball Hit-A-Thon will be held at HTES on May 6th at the Horseshoe Trails Baseball Fields

 Do the players actually enjoy the Hit-A-Thon?

-This will be a highlight of the baseball season.
-Kids enjoy hitting for distance, earning prizes, seeing who hits home runs and the break it provides during the season.
-This year, the event will span multiple nights: Wednesday, May 8th and Thursday, May 9th.
+This is a highlight of the baseball season.
+Kids enjoy hitting for distance, earning prizes, seeing who hits home runs, and the break it provides during the season.

 What is our goal?

-The more players who participate, the better for CFLL and the more fun we all have!
-We are trying to raise $600 to $1,200 per team, which would equal more than $29,000.
-The teams who win the group prizes usually have every single player participating.
+The more players who participate, the better for CFLL—and the more fun we all have.
+Our goal for 2026 is to raise $100 per player, which would equal more than $40,000.

 How do I get the word out to raise more money easily?

-The pledge site has the ability to personalize your requests with pictures, videos, connections to Facebook, emails sent to your friends and family, etc. You can even see player, team, and CFLL progress through the fundraising goal thermometer.
+The pledge site allows you to personalize your requests with pictures, videos, connections to Facebook, and emails sent to friends and family.
+You can also track player, team, and CFLL progress through the fundraising goal thermometer.

 How else can I help?

-We will need volunteers for set up, and measuring and recording throughout the event.
-We will need pitchers and catchers and people to round up balls in the field.
-We will need adults to help with check in and announcers throughout the evening.
+We will need volunteers for setup, measuring, and recording throughout the event.
+We will also need pitchers, catchers, and people to round up balls in the field, as well as adults to help with check-in and announcers throughout the evening.